fabiolune/func-redis/README.md

 - keys management (get, set, del) using `IRedisKeyService`
 - hash sets using `IRedisHashSetService`
 - sets using `IRedisSetService`
+- lists using `IRedisListService`
 - pub/sub using `IRedisPublisherService` and `IRedisSubscriber`
+- generic interaction with Redis for all the use cases not covered by the aboive implementations using `IRedisService`

 To register the required components, use: